 Jim Diamond was on the cutting edge of British rock for more than a quarter of a century.
 A former member of Scottish band Gully Foyle in the early '70s, the Alexis Korner Band and Bandit in the late '70s, and PhD (formed with ex-members of the Jeff Beck Band) in the early '80s, Diamond reached his peak as a soloist.
 He scored with three substantial hits -- "I Won't Let You Down" in 1982, "I Should Have Known Better" in 1984, and "Hi Ho Silver" a year later.
 His final Top Ten hit in 1986 served as the theme song to popular ITV detective show Boon.

-The momentum of PhD's early success was interrupted when Diamond contacted hepatitis.
+The momentum of PhD's early success was interrupted when Diamond contracted hepatitis.
 Prevented from touring by his illness, the group disbanded.
 Stepping into the spotlight as a soloist, Diamond struck gold.
 His first solo single, "I Should Have Known Better," co-written with Benny Gallagher of Gallagher & Lyle, reached the top position on the British pop charts.
-Diamond's 1993 self-titled album, co-produced by Graham Lyle, included new recordings of "I Should Have Known Better" and "Hi Ho Silver." ~ Craig Harris
+Diamond's 1993 self-titled album, co-produced by Graham Lyle, included new recordings of "I Should Have Known Better" and "Hi Ho Silver."
+Jim Diamond died at his home in London in October 2015 at the age of 64. ~ Craig Harris